nathan-ince/Wildfire_and_Tornado_Data_Ingestion_Pipeline/src/project/utils/_run_main_process.md

 # **_run_main_process.md**

-This file exports a single function.
+This file exports a single function and that function is the heart of each pipeline process.

-That function is reusable... it can be used for any pipeline we define in this project, as long as it satisfies a few things:
-- The pipeline must use our `Config` model.
-- The database must have the two tables set up correctly.

 The function accepts two parameters:
 - `config_file_path`